 When an instructor is being considered for reappointment at the end of the specified contract term, academic units may initiate a committee review, in which the committee will communicate its evaluation results to the department chair, who in turn recommends either reappointment or non-reappointment to the dean.
-Reappointment depends on annually documented meritorious teaching, research, or clinical performance; satisfactory service to the department and/or college; compliance with policies referenced in the Faculty Handbook, Employee Handbook, and general University policies applicable to all employees; continued departmental need; and continued availability of funding, as determined by the dean or the dean's designee.
-The final decision and notification of reappointment or non-reappointment will be made by the dean or the dean's designee.
+Reappointment depends on annually documented meritorious teaching, research, or clinical performance; satisfactory service to the department and/or college; compliance with policies referenced in the Faculty Handbook, Employee Handbook, and general UA policies applicable to all employees; continued departmental need; and continued availability of funding, as determined by the dean.

-Notification of the decision to reappoint or not to reappoint a faculty member will be made in writing to the candidate and shall provide the reason for not being reappointed.
-Notification shall be made in a timely fashion and no later than April 15; however, failure to meet this deadline will not result in automatic re-appointment.
+The final decision and notification of reappointment or non-reappointment will be made by the dean, except in cases where the dean determines that the appointment will not be continued to the contract end date.
+Such cases will be reviewed by the Provost, who must approve a dean's decision to terminate employment prior to the stated date in the appointment letter.
+Notification of the decision to reappoint or not to reappoint a faculty member will be made in writing to the candidate in a timely fashion and no later than April 15; however, failure to meet this deadline will not result in automatic re-appointment.
 At no time will contract renewal be deemed de facto tenure.